 Improving phosphorus efficiency in cereal crops: is breeding for reduced grain phosphorus concentration part of the solution?

-Rose, TJ, Liu, L & Wissuwa, M in press, 'Improving phosphorus efficiency in cereal crops: is breeding for reduced grain phosphorus concentration part of the solution?, Frontiers in Plant Science.
+Rose, TJ, Liu, L & Wissuwa, M 2013, 'Improving phosphorus efficiency in cereal crops: is breeding for reduced grain phosphorus concentration part of the solution?, Frontiers in Plant Science, vol. 4, article 44.

 Published version available from: